 Figure 1: Headset UE and test equipment

-The following IVAS formats apply for Headset UE in send direction:

-- Stereo

-- MASA

-- Object-based [TBD?]

-- Scene-based [TBD?]

-The following IVAS formats apply for Headset UE in receive direction:

-- Stereo

-- MASA + optional headtracking support

-- Object-based + optional headtracking support

-- Scene-based + optional headtracking support

 Handheld Mode (Send + Receive)

 The test setup for handheld hands-free UE for send and receive directions is shown in Figure 2.
 It applies to all devices that can be held in front of the user.